-\end{theorem} \begin{proof} Note that a switching signal $\sigma$ can be represented by a walk $\mathcal W$ on the switching graph.
-If the length of the walk is finite, last subsystem stays active forever which guarantees the asymptotic stability of the switched linear system.
-Hence, walks with infinite length are considered, which represent switching signals having infinitely many switchings.
-Using Eq. \ref{eq:alpha_function}, it is seen that $\alpha(n)$ is the weight of the walk
+\end{theorem} \begin{proof} Note that a switching signal $\sigma$ can be represented by a walk $\mathcal W$ {in} the switching graph.
+If the length of the walk is finite, last subsystem stays active forever {thus guaranteeing} the asymptotic stability of the switched linear system.
+Hence, we consider walks with infinite length, which represent switching signals having infinitely many switchings.
+Using Eq. (\ref{eq:alpha_function}), it is seen that $\alpha(n)$ is the weight of the walk